pattonsgirl/CS4900-AppSoftwareDev/API/class-1/class-1-homework.md

 Perform the following tasks in the Java service of your group repo:

-### 1. Create a branch off of the default branch and name the branch your last name
+### 1. Create a branch off of the default branch and name the branch your last name and homework assignment number
+Example: noel-homework-1

 ### 2. Create a directory under `/src/main/java/{project-specific-package}` and name it `model`